NovaRadioLabs/Novaduino_Environment_Sensors/README.md

 # Novaduino_Environment_Sensors
-Using a Novaduino color Display, an ENS160 and a BME280 sensors, you can see your air quality (TVOCs, eCO2), temperature, humidity, and barometric pressure.
+Using a Novaduino color Display, an ENS160 and a BME280 sensor, you can see your air quality (TVOCs, eCO2), temperature, humidity, and barometric pressure.
 Keep track of your surroundings using this advanced sensor software, perfect for creating smart home setups or DIY weather stations.
 Instantly view the carbon dioxide levels in your room along with various Volatile Organic Compounds (VOCs), such as ethanol, toluene, hydrogen, and other oxidizing gases.
 These readings are combined to give you an Air Quality Index (AQI) indicator.
 The kit also measures temperature, humidity, and barometric pressure, displaying all results on the Novaduino® 2.4” touchscreen color display powered by open-source software on an Arduino-compatible Feather processor.
 Because the system is open source, you can add more sensors and personalize the display.

 Please see novaradiolabs.com for purchasing the hardware.